foarsitter/requestmodel/README.md

 ## License

-Distributed under the terms of the [MIT license][license], _Fastclient_ is free and open source software.
+Distributed under the terms of the [MIT license][license], _requestmodel_ is free and open source software.

 ## Issues